California rapid shelter model gets people off the streets. Then what? - NewsBreak

 California rapid shelter model gets people off the streets.
 Then what?

-SANTA ANA, Calif., March 16 (Reuters) - California property developers Ryan and Jeremy Ogulnick converted an industrial space into their first shelter in just under a month, helping the city of Santa Ana address its homeless crisis while they made a profit.
+SANTA ANA, Calif.
+(Reuters) - California property developers Ryan and Jeremy Ogulnick converted an industrial space into their first shelter in just under a month, helping the city of Santa Ana address its homeless crisis while they made a profit.

 The brothers then repeated the model in the neighboring Orange County cities of Anaheim and Fullerton, converting properties into 100- and 150-bed shelters in a matter of months.